toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 #### Differences

  * Need for  two service up-calls.
-A  DCP service is not a  simple key / value  store  or document  store.
+A  Xenon service is not a  simple key / value  store  or document  store.
 It  has  an "agent"  representing  a document  and  the  handler  code can  perform  complex  operations  in response to  an update.
 This processing should  proceed only  once the